akabhowmick/recipe-sharing-app-2.0/README.md

 - **Backend:** Django

 ## Current Features

 1. Login/Register to your account
 2. Logout from your account
 3. Post new recipes when logged in
 4. View all recipes
 5. Users can delete and update their recipes
 6. For all recipes, the users can upload and display their unique images
 7. Users can post comments, and edit and delete their comments
-8. Users can select their favorite to store and access easily
+8. Users can select their favorites

 ## Backend Setup